CESNET/FlowTest/tools/ft-generator/README.md

-# Flowtest Generator
+# FlowTest Generator

-Flowtest generator (further only *generator*) is a tool for generating network traffic based on a provided network profile.
+FlowTest Generator (further only *generator*) is a tool for generating network traffic based on a provided network profile.

 Network profile is an **anonymous list of flow records**.
 The generator